<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=672348691155252&amp;ev=PageView&amp;noscript=1">

 Skip to content

 Personal Protective Equipment (PPE) is the last line of defense against injuries.
-When it comes to arc flash, PPE is necessary to protect workers from electric shock and burns.
-Fortunately, NFPA 70E offers guidance for understanding arc flash PPE and choosing the right gear for the job.
+When it comes to arc flash protection, PPE is necessary to protect workers from electric shock and burns.
+Fortunately, NFPA 70E offers guidance for understanding arc flash PPE and choosing the right gear for the job - a necessity highlighted by any arc flash survivor story.

 Arc Flash PPE Overview